yohayg/python-example-project/README.md

 ## Introduction

-This project is an example for a python command-line application structure with a unit testing framework.
+This project is a python command-line application example of generating data to csv.

 ## Prerequisites